Open 8 a.m.–5 p.m. Monday–Friday

 Columbia MO 65211

-If a satisfactory resolution is not reached, you may present a formal appeal to the vice chancellor for student affairs, who will make a final decision.
+If a satisfactory resolution is not reached, or if the student’s dispute involves the director of the Disability Center, the student may formally appeal to the vice chancellor for student affairs.

 Dr. Bill Stackman